Biometrics And Neuro-Measurements For User Testing

 Trusted by 200,000+ folks.

 If you haven’t already researched biometrics for your user testing projects, perhaps it’s something you’d like to check out as an addition to your current testing.
-Some of the tools are easy and inexpensive to use, and can help you get reactions and data directly from the body without filtering users’ conscious thoughts.
+Today, Susan Weinschenk brings you some new tools that are easy and inexpensive to use.
+Others may take more investment of your time and budget.
+Or you may want to bring in an outside firm that specializes in these tools.
+(Some suggestions for outside vendors are at the end of the article.)

 (This article is sponsored by Adobe.)
 So it’s time to test the latest version of your app with users.
 You schedule your first user testing session.
 The participant enters the room; your lab partner puts velcro on the participant’s finger and fits a headband and head cap on before she sits down at a computer to start the user test session.
 What’s all this for?
 It’s biometrics and neuro-measurements.